 - (1) Does not require a membership, cover, or minimum charge for admittance or service during regular or special periods of operation; - (2) Has sales of prepared and/or packaged foods, in a ready to consume state, in excess of fifty (50) percent of the total gross receipts for such establishment during any month.
-In determining the portion of sales that can be attributed to the sale of prepared and/or packaged food in a ready to consume state, the following sales shall be included: (i) food prepared in the establishment's kitchen and served as a meal to be consumed on the premises or as a take-out order, (ii) packaged food sold to accompany the meal, and (iii) non-alcoholic beverages sold to accompany the meal, and (iii) non-alcoholic beverages sold to accompany the sales of prepared and/or packaged food in a ready to consume state: (i) mixed alcoholic beverages, including the mixer, (ii) any other alcoholic beverage, (iii) grocery items not ordered and purchased with meals, and (iv) any other product, item, entertainment, service, or gratuity which is not specified in this subsection as a sale to be included in the portion of sales that can be attributed to the sales of prepared and/or packaged food in a ready to consume state.
+In determining the portion of sales that can be attributed to the sale of prepared and/or packaged food in a ready to consume state, the following sales shall be included: (i) food prepared in the establishment's kitchen and served as a meal to be consumed on the premises or as a take-out order, (ii) packaged food sold to accompany the meal, and (iii) non-alcoholic beverages sold to accompany the meal.
+The following shall not be included in the portion of sales that can be attributed to the sales of prepared and/or packaged food in a ready to consume state: (i) mixed alcoholic beverages, including the mixer, (ii) any other alcoholic beverage, (iii) grocery items not ordered and purchased with meals, and (iv) any other product, item, entertainment, service, or gratuity which is not specified in this subsection as a sale to be included in the portion of sales that can be attributed to the sales of prepared and/or packaged food in a ready to consume state.
 For purposes of determining compliance under this section, the zoning enforcement officer may utilize and relay upon any routine or special audit report prepared by a department, division of a department, or agency of the State of North Carolina; - (3) May offer food in disposable containers;